ship-components/ship-components-texteditor/README.md

 2. `npm test`

 ## History
+* 2.1.4 - Fixes the bug where editor loses focus when a toolbar button is clicked
 * 2.1.3 - Modals will not be not part of the texteditor render method
 * 2.1.2 - Added basic convert to hyperlink functionality
 * 2.0.0 - Upgrade to React 16